-Under the Federal Stark Law, if a hospital has a financial relationship with a physician, the physician may not refer to the hospital for the provision of "designated health services" (including inpatient and outpatient hospital services), and the hospital may not bill for such services, unless an exception is met.
-A "financial relationship" under Stark is construed very broadly, which means all remuneration from a hospital to a physician must be considered, including in-kind compensation.
+The Stark Law provides that if a hospital has a financial relationship with a physician, the physician may not refer to the hospital for the provision of "designated health services" (including inpatient and outpatient hospital services), and the hospital may not bill for such services unless an exception is met.
+A "financial relationship" under the Stark Law is construed very broadly, which means all remuneration from a hospital to a physician must be considered, including in-kind compensation.

-Pursuant to the Stark regulations at 42 C.F.R. § 411.357, there are exceptions for Non-Monetary Compensation and Medical Staff Incidental Benefits.
-Generally, the Non-Monetary Compensation exception may be used to protect items or services provided to a physician, such as entertainment, meals and other non-cash equivalent benefits.
-The exception for Medical Staff Incidental Benefits applies only to non-cash items and services provided while the physicians are on campus.
+Pursuant to the Stark Law regulations at 42 C.F.R. § 411.357, there are exceptions for non-monetary compensation and medical staff incidental benefits.
+Generally, the non-monetary compensation exception may be used to protect items or services provided to a physician such as entertainment, meals and other non-cash equivalent benefits.
+The exception for medical staff incidental benefits applies only to non-cash items and services provided while the physicians are on campus.
 These exceptions are outlined below.
 Hospitals should review and ensure they are meeting these exceptions.

-Non-Monetary Compensation Up To \$380
+Non-Monetary Compensation up to \$398

-Compensation from an entity in the form of itms or services (not including cash or cash equivalents) that does not exceed an aggregate of \$380 per year, if all of the following conditions are satisfied:
+Compensation from an entity in the form of items or services (not including cash or cash equivalents) that does not exceed an aggregate of \$398 per year, if all of the following conditions are satisfied:

-- 1. The compensation is not determined in any manner that takes into account the volume or value of referrals or other business generated by the referring physician. - 2.
-The compensation may not be solicited by the physician or the physician's practice (including employees and staff members). - 3.
-The compensation arrangement does not violate the Anti-Kickback Statute or any Federal or State law or regulation governing billing or claims submission.
+- The compensation is not determined in any manner that takes into account the volume or value of referrals or other business generated by the referring physician. - The compensation may not be solicited by the physician or the physician's practice (including employees and staff members). - The compensation arrangement does not violate the Anti-Kickback Statute or any federal or state law or regulation governing billing or claims submission.

-Where an entity has inadvertently provided non-monetary compensation to a physician in excess of the \$380 limit, such compensation is deemed to be within the \$380 limit if:
+Where an entity has inadvertently provided non-monetary compensation to a physician in excess of the \$398 limit, such compensation is deemed to be within the \$398 limit if:

-- 1. The value of the excess non-monetary compensation is no more than 50% of the \$380 limit (i.e., \$570); and - 2.
-The physician returns to the entity the excess non-monetary compensation (or an amount equal to the value of the excess non-monetary compensation) by the end of the calendar year in which the excess non-monetary compensation was received or within 180 consecutive calendar days following the date the excess non-monetary compensation was received by the physician, whichever is earlier.
+- The value of the excess non-monetary compensation is no more than 50 percent of the \$398 limit; and - The physician returns to the entity the excess non-monetary compensation (or an amount equal to the value of the excess non-monetary compensation) by the end of the calendar year in which the excess non-monetary compensation was received or within 180 consecutive calendar days following the date the excess non-monetary compensation was received by the physician, whichever is earlier.